Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 • Removing waste and toxins from the body.

-• Ensuring the prevention of cancer of the intestines, breasts, prostate and lungs.
+• Ensuring the prevention of cancer of the intestines, breasts, prostate gland and lungs.

 • Replenishing energy and strength, eliminating stress and depression.